 I wasn’t the most confident of people.
 I used to walk pretending I am texting someone, trying to be as inconspicuous as possible.
 I avoided eye contact and always answered a one-word response.
 I was shy and would never ask questions or even call a company to inquire.
-Staying in an apartment changed all that.
+Living abroad while staying in an apartment changed all that.
 I had lived with a Kenyan, Tunisian, Indian, Nigerian and South Korean.
 They helped me improve my social skills and build my confidence.
-I became that person who asks questions and tells travel stories without fear of being judged.
+I became that person who asks questions, initiate conversation, and tells travel stories without fear of being judged.
 I make eye contact with people and look straight ahead.
 Traveling has turned me into the confident person I’d always dreamed of being.

-I used to hate waiting around for anything like late buses and forgotten orders in restaurants, which is a terrible quality to have when traveling.
+I used to hate waiting around for anything like late transportation, travel buddies or group tours taking their time, and forgotten orders in restaurants, which is a terrible quality to have when traveling.
 Instead of losing my temper, I accept my situation and I do what I can to resolve it.
 I’m much calmer now.

 V- View of the World